ksaj/lispiness/formatnil.md

 [3]>
 ```

 Notice it didn't write NIL?
 And what are the quotes doing there?
+This is something I've known about since forever, but did't put any thought to.
+It's not the most practical thing to do.

-Thinking about that, I realized that after formatting the string for nothing, the format essentially evaporates.
+Thinking about it today however, it suddenly dawned on me: after formatting the string for nothing, the format essentially evaporates.
 It doesn't send anything to Print (as per REPL) except the string itself.
-It treats the string the same way it would have if I typed this:
+In other words,the P just treats the string the same way it would have if I typed this:

 ```lisp
 [3]> "Hello World!"